 We know how important your data is, and we take its security and privacy very seriously.
-This document provides a deep dive into our security practices, protocols and privacy.
+This document provides a deep dive into our security practices.

 Nirovision was designed and built with privacy in mind.

 An Identity can have as much useful information as you like, which can be visible to an operator using the Nirovision applications.
 Conversely, an Identity can remain completely anonymous, including only a gallery of faces to perform facial recognition.

 Each time you select a face to create or update an Identity, Nirovision extracts its facial features and generates an embedding - a random numeric sequence that is non-identifiable on its own, and cannot be reversed-engineered back into a photo.

 Our ML algorithms are developed in-house and constantly improved.
 We release updates to our recognition models regularly - this is unique in the industry, as typically you buy a frozen model with no easy way to upgrade.

 Facial recognition works by looking for a ‘match’ against a database of embeddings.
 If there is no match then that face is classified as unknown, ignored and eventually discarded.
 So if you haven’t opted in or been added to a particular facial recognition database, then you cannot be identified by any Nirovision system.

 Find more information, including our Privacy FAQs in our Help Centre.